oh-jinwoo94/gkm-align/README.md

 </pre>
 The script compiles gkm-align and downloads gkm-SVM genomic background models (human & mouse) to data/.

-Further, if the user presses 'y' (recommended for following the tutorial more easily), hg38 and mm10 genomes download to data/.
+Further, if you press y (recommended for following the tutorial more easily), hg38 and mm10 genomes download to data/.

 # Running gkm-align whole-genome alignment
 In this section, we demonstrate how to use gkm-align to generate whole-genome (WG) alignment between human and mouse (option -t 1).
 WG alignment between other mammals can also be computed similarly.
 Running gkm-align requires input files containing **1)** the human and mouse genome  **2)** a list of human/mouse syntenic intergenic loci and **3)** gkm-SVM models for human/mouse genomic background.
 These files can be found in this repository, and we provide information on how they can be computed in later sections of this document.